jamesmcm/vopono/CONTRIBUTING.md

 downloaded (i.e. if they are behind a captcha).
 Only do this when absolutely necessary as it will increase the binary size.

+The `ShadowsocksProvider` trait is provided for providers that allow proxying with Shadowsocks.
+Note that only Mullvad implements this at the moment so it may need further development when adding another provider.

 Note that since Mullvad is the only Wireguard provider at the moment, adding a new Wireguard provider may require more changes (i.e. if the MTU differs, etc.)